 How can personal information be accessed and corrected?

-Users of this website who provide personal information about themselves or others have the right to correct and/or enhance such personal information and/or to withdraw their nomination from the Community Citizen of the Year awards program.
-If a nominee is selected as a finalist or award recipient and accepts the honour, this will be deemed as consent to ADWA for the use of personal information to promote the attributes of the nominee.
+If an award recipient accepts the honour, this will be deemed as consent to Auspire for the use of personal information to promote the attributes of the recipient.

 How do I request access to my personal information or make a complaint?